ethereum-optimism/optimism/specs/rollup-node.md

 ------------------------------------------------------------------------------------------------------------------------

-## From L1 chain to Sequencing Window
+## From L1 Sequencing window to L2 Payload Attributes

 A [sequencing window][g-sequencing-window] is a fixed number consecutive L1 blocks that a derivation step takes as input.
 The window is identified by an `epoch`, equal to the block number of the first block in the window.